Sleeps 6 dogs allowed

 Sleeps 6 people dogs allowed

-Glamping in Cornwall: Need a breath of fresh air?
-Look no further.
+Safari tent in Cornwall: In need a breath of fresh air?
+Then look no further.
 You have just found the ideal country escape.
 Kick back, relax and just enjoy the views.

 Picture the scene: a starry, starry night in beautiful rural Cornwall.
 Lying on your back, gazing up at the heavens.
 Breathing in fresh, pure country air.
 Listening to the gentle sound of a burbling river - and perhaps the occasional hoot of an owl.
 Total, complete and utter relaxation.
 Yup.
 Getting away from it all really doesn't get any better than this.

-This slice of holiday heaven is your very own safari tent called Campion, one of three very special luxury camping home-from-homes that make up Western Meadows Glamping (Honeysuckle and Celandine being the other two).
-The sturdy tent perches in its own private space at the top of a three-and-a-half acre wildflower meadow, filled with buttercups in the summer, in a tranquil and unspoilt part of north Cornwall.
-And the views?
-Well, words almost fail us.
-Let's just say they're pretty stunning.
+Say hello to Campion, one of three super special luxury safari tents that make up Western Meadows Glamping (Honeysuckle and Celandine being its canvas siblings).
+This spacious and sturdy tent sits in its own area at the top of a three-and-a-half-acre wildflower meadow, bursting with buttercups in the summer, in a serene and pure part of north Cornwall.
+To top it all off, the views are pretty spectacular too.

 Out and About